South Weald

-South Weald is a mainly farmland and park settlement in the Borough of Brentwood in Essex, England.
+South Weald is a mainly farmland and park settlement and former civil parish, on the western edge of Brentwood, in the Brentwood district, in Essex, England.
 The civil parish of South Weald was absorbed by Brentwood Urban District in 1934.
 In 1931 the civil parish had a population of 6370.

 South Weald contains Weald Country Park, among its former mansion's residents was Octavius Coope brewer founding Ind Coope and who was for three different seats a national-level politician (MP) for one year each seat.
 North Weald is centred 6 mi northwest.

-Origin of South Weald
+Origin

 Though only 18 miles from London, the large parish of South Weald even today retains a strongly rural character.
 The name ‘Weald’ means forest, and in early times the parish lay in one of the most wooded parts of Essex.
 Today, perhaps South Weald is most known to locals due to the Weald Country Parks.

 With South Weald being such a large parish (over 5,000 acres) it was inevitable that small hamlets should grow up in addition to the village clustered south of the parish church.
 These included Coxtie Green, Pilgrims Hatch and Brook Street.
 Yet another hamlet, straddling the main road in the highest part of the parish, developed into the busy urban centre of Brentwood.